 Variable Value If you want an intermediate switch to drop VLACP packets, configure the EtherMACAddresss field with the desired destination MAC address.
 With EtherMACAddresss configured, the intermediate switches do not misinterpret the VLACP packets.
 PortState Identifies whether the VLACP port state is up or down.
 This is a read-only field.

 Configuring ADAC using Device Manager

 You can configure ADAC-related settings using Device Manager.
-For more information about the ADAC feature, see Auto-Detection and Auto-Configuration of Nortel IP Phones .

 Configuring global ADAC settings

 Configure the global ADAC settings.